mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 inline constexpr struct horizontal_area : quantity_spec<isq::area, horizontal_length * isq::width> {} horizontal_area;
 ```

-The first definition says that a horizontal length is a more specialized quantity than length and
+The first definition says that a `horizontal_length` is a more specialized quantity than
-belongs to the same quantity kind.
-The second line defines a horizontal area, which is a more
+`isq::length` and belongs to the same quantity kind.
+The second line defines a `horizontal_area`,
-specialized quantity than area, so it has a more constrained recipe as well.
+which is a more specialized quantity than `isq::area`, so it has a more constrained recipe as well.
 Thanks to that:

 ```cpp
 static_assert(implicitly_convertible(horizontal_length, isq::length));